AbhiAgarwal/gallatin/README.md

 ========

 - I try and keep open everything I do at NYU.
 All my classes, documentation, and thoughts I have put into my major upto my graduation.
-- Concentration: "Engineering Creation"
+- Concentration: "Creation of Artificial Intelligence", and "Portrayal of Artificial Intelligence"
-- ETA graduation: Fall/Spring 2016
+- ETA graduation: Spring 2016

 # Approaches